Bon Iver, Bon Iver: Critical reception

 The album received acclaim from most music critics upon its release.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 86, based on 43 reviews, which indicates "universal acclaim".
 Paste and Pitchfork named the album their top album of 2011, while Stereogum, Q, Uncut, Spin, and Mojo placed it at number 3, 4, 9, 14, and 16 respectively, on their "Top 50 Albums of 2011" lists.
 Billboard placed it at number 2 on their "Best Albums of 2011" list.
 The Guardian claimed the album to be the 5th best of 2011, while Rolling Stone placed Bon Iver at number 21 on the list "50 Best Albums of 2011".

 Tim Sendra, of AllMusic, however, gave the album a mostly mixed review.
 The criticism stems mainly from the album's departure in sound from Bon Iver's previous work.
 He accuses the album of being too overblown due to the additional instruments and not as intimate as For Emma, saying, "He was doing just fine on his own and didn't need all those people and instruments cluttering up the air."

 Bon Iver won Best Alternative Music Album at the 2012 Grammy Awards, while the band won Best New Artist for their work on it.
 Bon Iver was also nominated for Best International Male and Best International Newcomer at the 2012 Brit Awards.

-The album was selected as one of the 100 Best Albums of the Decade So Far by Pitchfork in August 2014.
+The album was selected as one of the Best Albums of the Decade by Pitchfork.